-To Tabitha, my wife of nearly fifteen years, and center of my heart for more than twenty-two (and counting):
+To Tabitha, my wife of over fifteen years, and center of my heart for more than twenty-two (and counting):

 I didn’t have any idea how important you would become when we started dating.
 As teenagers, how could either of us know what life had in store?
 But I knew that it didn’t matter, as long as I was with you.